The Best Broadway Musicals To See in New York

 Cabaret

 Cabaret plays at the August Wilson Theatre after a hit run on the West End.
-Eddie Redmayne will reprise his role as the Emcee, with Gayle Rankin starring as Sally Bowles, and Ato Blankson-Wood as Cliff.
-This iconic musical set in a nightclub in Berlin has been revived on Broadway multiple times and was also adapted into a 1972 film of the same name that earned Oscars for Liza Minelli, Joel Grey, and director Bob Fosse.
+This iconic musical set in the Kit Kat Club in Berlin has been revived on Broadway multiple times and was also adapted into a 1972 film of the same name that earned Oscars for Liza Minelli, Joel Grey, and director Bob Fosse.
 Variety called the West End production “triumphant…[the show] is destined to run and run.”

 Hell's Kitchen at the Shubert Theatre